akka/akka-management/docs/src/main/paradox/akka-management.md

 ## Stopping Akka Management

-In a dynamic environment you might stop instances of Akka Management, for example if you don't want to free up resources taken by the HTTP server serving the management routes.
+In a dynamic environment you might stop instances of Akka Management, for example if you want to free up resources taken by the HTTP server serving the Management routes.

 You can do so by calling `stop()` on @scaladoc[AkkaManagement](akka.management.http.AkkaManagement).
 This method return a `Future[Done]` to inform when the server has been stopped.